-Arizona has more than 30 state parks where people can camp, go boating, go fishing, visit museums, see natural wonders, hike, picnic and, in general, enjoy the beauty of Arizona.
-These parks are managed by the State of Arizona, and are different than the national parks managed by the National Park Service.
+Arizona has more than 30 state parks where you can hike, camp, boat, fish, and appreciate the state’s natural beauty.
+Some even honor historical sites, such as the Tombstone Courthouse, while others protect caves and prehistoric communities' remains.
+These parks are managed by the State of Arizona and are not national parks managed by the National Park Service.

 Lost Dutchman State Park

 The closest state park to Phoenix, Lost Dutchman State Park is known for the legendary Lost Dutchman Gold Mine some claim is still hidden within its boundaries.
 If you venture deep enough into the Superstition Mountain Wilderness within the park, you may still find treasure hunters seeking it today.